Skip to main content

 In addition to research assistantships (RAs), teaching fellowships (TFs) are important sources of support for graduate students after their first year.
 Because of the importance of teaching skills for a successful physics career, two terms as a TF are required of all graduate students, generally within the first five years of study.
 This teaching experience provides an opportunity for students to develop the communication skills that are vital for careers in academics and industry.

-To fulfill the teaching requirement, students must serve as a teaching fellow at least two fall or spring terms for at least 15 hours per week (three eights-time).
+To fulfill the teaching requirement, students must serve as a teaching fellow at least 2 fall or spring terms for at least 15 hours per week (three eighths-time).
 The TF position should involve a teaching component and not merely grading.

 Language